urakubo/UNI-EM/docs/HowToUse.md

 1. Select Dojo → Open Dojo Folder from the dropdown menu, and specify the folder of sample EM/segmentation dojo files.
 Dojo will be launched as a web application.
 2. Please push the "Reload" button first if Dojo is in trouble.
 Dojo can also be seen in the other web browser if users copy and paste the URL ( e.g., [ http://X.X.X.X:888X/dojo/ ] ).
 Users can also use Dojo through the web browsers of other PCs within the same LAN.
 3. The usage of Dojo is described in the original web page [ https://www.rhoana.org/dojo/ ] .
 For example, users can move between layers by pressing w/s keys, and change the opacity of segmentation by pressing c/d keys.
-4. Users can import pairs of new EM images and segmentation by selecting Dojo → Import EM Stack/Segmentation.
+4. Users can create a Dojo folder from a pair of new EM images and segmentation.
+Select File → Create Dojo Folder.
 Specify the folders containing a stack of EM images and a stack of segmentation images through the dialog (sequentially numbered, gray-scale png/tiff files).
 5. The edited segmentation images can be exported as sequentially numbered, gray-scale png/tiff files, by selecting Dojo → Export EM Stack / Export.

 <BR>